-The hotly anticipated Don’t Worry Darling – Olivia Wilde’s second film as director, after Booksmart (2019) – finally arrived in cinemas across the globe earlier this year, to a mixed reception.
-Starring Florence Pugh, Harry Styles, Chris Pine, and Gemma Chan – amongst many others – the film garnered much interest in the lead up to its release due to fraught tensions during promotion and filming.
+It’s a year since Olivia Wilde’s hotly anticipated Don’t Worry Darling premiered at the Venice Film Festival in 2022 – to a mixed reception.
+Starring Florence Pugh, Harry Styles, Chris Pine, and Gemma Chan, the film garnered much interest in the lead up to its release due to fraught tensions during promotion and filming, including ‘spitgate’ at Venice, where Styles appeared to spit on Pine on the way to his cinema seat.
 But where did filming take place?
 The movie‘s setting is saturated and strangely beautiful and, after watching the whole thing, you might find yourself itching to visit the apparent utopia and its filming locations.
 Here’s everything you need to know.

 Don’t Worry Darling: Where Is It Filmed & Can You Visit?